-The deadline for the submission of the final full-draft would be the Friday before the beginning of the Summer semester.
-The final text is to be submitted by the feast of St. Isidore of Seville, April 4th.
+The deadline for the submission of the final full-draft would be the Friday before the beginning of the Easter holidays.
+The final text is to be submitted by week 2 of Pentecost Term.
 Four copies of the entire completed thesis and its computer file must be submitted.
 "Entire thesis" means one that includes:

-- an introduction:
+- an introduction;

 - all projected chapters;

 - a conclusion;

 - a bibliography;

 - and all of the above properly formatted according to the conventions summarized in §9 below.